 In September, 2009, Louise made her Carnegie Hall debut singing the role of Ulrika in the concert version of the musical Kristinaby ABBA’s Benny Andersson and Bjorn Ulvaeus which she reprised at Royal Albert Hall in April 2010.

-Louise has guested with orchestras across Canada and appears in concert regularly throughout North America with accompaniment ranging from big band to solo piano.
+Louise has guested with orchestras across Canada and the U.S. and appears in concert regularly throughout North America with accompaniment ranging from big band to solo piano.

-Her small screen appearances include Lifetime’s A Christmas Wedding, Recipe for a Perfect Christmas, MVP, Flashpoint and the CBC biopic Celine in which she played Celine Dion’s mother, Therese.
-She can currently be seen as the host of Star Portraits on Bravo! for its two seasons.
+Her small screen appearances include Lifetime’s A Christmas Wedding, Recipe for a Perfect Christmas, Merry Matrimony, MVP, Flashpoint and the CBC biopic Celine in which she played Celine Dion’s mother, Therese.
+She was the host of Star Portraits on Bravo! for its two seasons.
 She was chosen to be one of the three judges for Andrew Lloyd Webber's CBC series Over The Rainbow.

 Louise is the winner of a National Broadway Touring Award, a New York Theatre World Award, a San Francisco Theatre Critics’ Award, a Betsy Mitchell Award and four Dora Mavor Moore awards, all for best performance by a leading actress in a musical.